Terp Network Docs

 • ADR-9: LM-Augmented Development and Semantic Tooling

-• ~/abstract/zk-wasmvm/ZK.md — ZK wasmvm architecture documentation
+• ~/abstract/zk-cosmwasmvm/ZK.md — ZK wasmvm architecture documentation

-• ~/abstract/scripts/build/build-wasmvm-alpine.sh — Alpine builder for zk-wasmvm
+• ~/abstract/scripts/build/build-wasmvm-alpine.sh — Alpine builder for zk-cosmwasmvm

 • ~/abstract/terp-rs/scripts/just/skills.just — ZK skill definitions for LLM agents